HawkX-XirisX/TLL_Spawn-System/README.md

 So the leash is not a permanent waypoint.
 It only intervenes when the AI exceeds the configured distance.

-Why Forced Move Is Used
+Why Forced Move Is Used?

 A normal Move waypoint was tested during development.